 So, work on the attributes you wish to have.

 Become the best ninja-version of yourself, and train the mind, body and knowledge.

 So, how to be a ninja?
 First know your mission and purpose.

 Modern way of the ninja

-Mission: to be the best ninja version of yourself in mindset, physical ability and knowledge.
+Mission: to be your best ninja-self in mindset, physical ability and knowledge.

-Purpose: to develop your confidence and abilities to deal with any situation – regular life and threats.
+Purpose: to have confidence and abilities to deal with any situation – regular life and threats.

 Examples of situations (from threatening to mundane):

-- Know what to do when being abducted
+- Know what to do if you get abducted

-- “Disappear” when being approached by people you dislike
+- “Disappear” when approached by people you dislike

 - Interpret behavioural cues during a conversation